 UPCOMING 2017 SUMMER WORKSHOPS: Eva will be teaching Balkan Romani songs at the EEFC’s Balkan Music and Dance Workshop in Mendocino, CA (June 24-July 1) and at Kosa Kolektiv’s Folk Camp Canada outside Toronto (August 21-27).

-Eva is an experienced, skillful, passionate, vibrant, and exacting teacher who effortlessly breaks down technical, linguistic and stylistic elements, while encouraging and nurturing individual expression and joy in her students.
-Eva has been teaching Balkan singing for 16 years, and chooses rich, meaningful repertoire as a vehicle for learning more about a wide variety of singing traditions.
-Eva’s energy, wit, ability to demonstrate subtlety and ornamentation, and her unfailing attention to detail make her a unique teacher in high demand.
+Eva is an experienced, skillful, passionate,and exacting teacher who effortlessly breaks down technical, linguistic and stylistic elements, while cultivating individual expression and joy in her students.
+Eva has been teaching Balkan singing for 20 years, and chooses rich, meaningful repertoire as a vehicle for learning a wide variety of singing traditions.
+Eva’s energy, wit, articulate explanations and illustrative voice modeling combine with her unfailing attention to detail to make her a unique teacher in high demand.

-Based in Brooklyn, NY, Eva teaches privately and occasionally offers series of singing classes in addition to traveling internationally for residencies and clinics with professional and amateur choral ensembles, in Universities, Elementary and High schools, Community Choruses, and intensive music workshops.
+Eva travels internationally for residencies and clinics with professional and amateur choral ensembles, in Universities, Elementary and High schools, Community Choruses, and intensive music workshops.

 - I Belong Somewhere: Balkan Romani and Jewish Song.
-Presented in collaboration with Lincoln Center’s Meet the Artist School Series (Nov 2014-May 2015)
+Developed in collaboration with Lincoln Center’s Meet the Artist School Series.

-- Adjunct Professor, New York University–Experimental Theatre Wing, Tisch School for the Arts–Semester-long course in East European Singing Traditions (Jan-May 2014)
+- Adjunct Professor, New York University–Experimental Theatre Wing, Tisch School for the Arts (2014)

-- Williams College, Residency–Bulgarian Suite with Williams College Chamber Singers (2010)
+- Williams College, Residency, Williams College Chamber Singers (2010)